rudifa/ios-gameofchats/README.md

 ```
 --- in video at 9:30

+More importantly, the UIImagePickerControllerDelegate methods are not called.

 However, downloaded gameofchats_05, built (after conversion to swift 4) - it works (picks and displays images)!

 Added ```UINavigationControllerDelegate```in
 ```
 extension LoginController: UIImagePickerControllerDelegate, UINavigationControllerDelegate {
 ```
+which fixed it.

+*Next: upload image to the Firebase Storage.*